-ASHA Requirements (KASA Standard III-A1)
+ASHA Requirements (KASA Standard IV-A1, A2, A3, A4)

-The MA Program prepares students for the Clinical Fellowship Year (CFY) following graduation.
-The standards of this preparation are defined by ASHA's Council for Clinical Certification (CFCC) and they are documented in the Knowledge and Skills Acquisition (KASA) form provided in Appendix B. Courses in the core curriculum (Table 1, above) address most of the KASA standards.
-However, the courses required to meet the four content areas associated with KASA's Standard III-A (see Table 3, below) are typically addressed at the undergraduate level.
-Students who have not completed these courses prior to beginning their MA program must do so during their MA program.
-This can be done by enrolling in a course at WCU or some other accredited institution, and in some cases it can be done by taking a CLEP exam (see next page).
-Either way, completion of these courses is a prerequisite for the Clinical Fellowship Year (CFY) following graduation.
+• The MA Program prepares students for the Clinical Fellowship (CF) following graduation.
+Standards that must be met in preparation for the CF are defined by ASHA's Council for Clinical Certification (CFCC) and they are documented in the Knowledge and Skills Acquisition (KASA) form provided in Appendix B of this Handbook.
+Courses in the core curriculum (Table 1, above) address all of the KASA standards with the exception of those in Standard IV-A as summarized in Table 2, below.

-Content Area Criteria for Demonstrating Acquisition of the Content Area III-A1.
-Biological Sciences Courses must be taken in a department other than Communicative Disorders Successfully complete coursework with content that covers one or more of the following areas : General biology; principles related to the human organism; and/or principles of human relationships with the world/biosphere III-A2.
-Physical sciences Courses must be taken in a department other than in Communicative Disorders Successfully complete coursework with content that covers one or more of the following areas : Physics of sound and hearing; basic underpinnings of science (matter, energy, etc), geology, or astronomy.
-III-A3.
+Content Area Criteria for Demonstrating Acquisition of the Content Area IV-A1.
+Biological Sciences Courses must be taken in a department other than CSD Successfully complete coursework with content that covers one or more of the following areas : General biology; principles related to the human organism; and/or principles of human relationships with the world/biosphere IV-A2.
+Physical sciences Courses must be taken in a department other than in CSD Successfully complete coursework in physics or chemistry .
+IV-A3.
 Mathematics: Statistics Successfully complete coursework with content that covers one or more of the following areas : General math, algebra, geometry, statistics, calculus.
-NOTE: WCU's Communicative Disorders' MA program requires this one course to be Statistics III-A4 Social/Behavioral sciences: Lifespan Development Successfully complete coursework with content that covers one or more of the following areas : General psych, general sociology, culture, psychology of learning, educational psychology of cognition, psychology of personality, developmental psychology across the lifespan, social psychology, physiological psychology, abnormal psychology, sociology of aging, sociology of the family.
-NOTE: WCU's Department of Communicative Disorders' MA program requires this one course to be Lifespan Development.
+NOTE: WCU's CSD graduate program requires this one course to be Statistics IV-A4 Social/Behavioral sciences: Lifespan Development Successfully complete coursework with content that covers one or more of the following areas : General psych, general sociology, culture, psychology of learning, educational psychology of cognition, psychology of personality, developmental psychology across the lifespan, social psychology, physiological psychology, abnormal psychology, sociology of aging, sociology of the family.
+NOTE: WCU's CSD graduate program requires this one course to be Lifespan Development.
+Lifespan includes development from infancy through adulthood.

-Table 3.
-KASA Standard III-A (Adapted from Appendix A, p.
-3)
+Table 2.
+KASA Standard IV-A1, A2, A3, A4 (Adapted from Appendix B, p.
+5)